rodgerrashan/GEOnex/utils/README.md

 ---

+## PIO libraries
+This project uses the following PlatformIO libraries:
+- **TinyGPSPlus** GPS parsing library for retrieving latitude and longitude from GPS modules.
+- **PubSubClient** MQTT client for publishing and subscribing to topics.
+- **WiFiClientSecure** Provides secure TLS/SSL communication over Wi-Fi for encrypted MQTT messages.
+- **BasicLinearAlgebra** Matrix and vector operations (only used in Base Setup)
+- **ArduinoJson** JSON serialization and deserialization library used for handling MQTT messages efficiently.

+---

 ## MQTT JSON Upload
 The project uses MQTT to transmit JSON-formatted data to a broker.
 The data structure is as follows:

 ### 1. Rover Live Data
    * Topic `MQTT_TOPIC_DATA_LIVE`